foolscapcon/foolscap-newsletter/_emails/2020-01-07-foolscap-2020-fast-approching.md

 subject: "Foolscap 2020 - Almost There!"
 ---

-Welcome to 2020!

 ### Foolscap 2020 Programming
-Foolscap is just two months away!
-This year, in addition to open space programming, we’ll be pre-populating the schedule with some presentations, workshops, and other surprises.
-This way, we can host interesting events that benefit from having advanced notice and preparation.
-If you want to show something, lead an activity, or give a performance, [fill out our survey](https://forms.gle/r395Dx7MN8CFU67V9), or get in touch with us at [programming@foolscap.org](mailto:programming@foolscap.org)!
+Foolscap 2020 is nearly here, and one of the big new surprises this year is the Foolscap Cabaret!
+We’re turning the Commons into a variety show on Saturday night, with a Foolscap-themed twist, and we can’t do it alone!
+If you have ideas for performances, participatory games, or anything else that might raise a smile, let us know by filling out [the programming survey](https://forms.gle/r395Dx7MN8CFU67V9).

+We're also still accepting programming submissions in advance of the con!
+If you have any ideas for a program item that might benefit from pre-planning, fill out [our survey](https://forms.gle/r395Dx7MN8CFU67V9), or get in touch with us at [programming@foolscap.org](mailto:programming@foolscap.org).
+If your program item is selected, expect to hear back from us starting next week - as is traditional for Foolscap, we're trying hard to fit in as many of the suggested items as we can!

 ### 🏨 Book Hotel Rooms by Friday, January 10th